 I’m sure there are other reasons, but this list already shows a fair amount of variety!

-Of all of these, perceived affordability may be the most tricky, since cost alone is rarely an ideal justification – and you may have some unhappy surprises if that’s your reasoning.
+Of all of these, perceived affordability may be the most tricky, since cost alone is rarely an ideal justification.
+You may have some unhappy surprises if that’s your reasoning.

 What are the biggest challenges / lessons learned in managing a remote team for success?
 Communication is huge.
 As a manager, over-communicating is a must-do.
 Be as transparent and clear about your expectations as you can possibly be – and require the same level of clarity in what comes back to you.